nicklockwood/SwiftFormat/Rules.md

 ## numberFormatting

-Handles case and grouping of number literals.
+Use consistent grouping for numeric literals.

 Option | Description
 --- | ---